rule

 Canto 10

-The Brahmin Honored: Lord Krishna the Godhead of the Brahmins
+Chapter 81: The Brahmin Honored - Lord Krishna the Godhead of the Brahmins

-(10) Thus speaking took He a handful to eat and a second one, whereupon S'rî [Rukminî devî] devoted to Him, the One Supreme, seized His hand [as the grains were hard to digest].
-(11) 'That, o Soul of the Universe, is enough for a person after Your satisfaction to prosper with all opulence in this world or else a next one.'
+(10) Speaking thus He took a handful to eat and a second one, whereupon S'rī [Rukminī devī], devoted to Him, the One Supreme, seized His hand [for the beaten grains were hard to digest].
+(11) 'That, oh Soul of Each and Everyone, is enough to make a person, wishing to satisfy You, prosper in this world and the next with all opulence available.'

 next